Welcome!

 Short Bio

-I am an Associate Professor (Professor Adjunto) at the Institute of Informatics (INF) of Universidade Federal do Rio Grande do Sul (UFRGS), Brazil, and a Research Professor at Hospital de Clínicas de Porto Alegre (HCPA), where I coordinate the Bioinformatics Core (Núcleo de Bioinformática).
-I am a supervisor in the Postgraduate Program in Computing (PPGC)/UFRGS and a CNPq Research Productivity Fellow Level 2 (PQ-2).
+I am an Associate Professor (pt-br: Professor Adjunto) at the Institute of Informatics (INF), Universidade Federal do Rio Grande do Sul (UFRGS), Brazil, and a Research Professor at Hospital de Clínicas de Porto Alegre (HCPA), affiliated with its Bioinformatics Core.
+(Núcleo de Bioinformática).
+I am also a CNPq Research Productivity Fellow Level 2 (PQ-2).

 Interested in a collaboration, research supervision, or simply discussing some ideas?
 You are welcome to contact me.